conan-io/docs/reference/config_files/default_profile.rst

     # Prepend another PATH to "MyPath1"
     MyPath1=+(path)/other path/path12

-    # Unset the variable "PATH" for all the packages matching the pattern "mypkg*"
+    # Unset the variable "MyPath1"
-    mypkg*:PATH=!
+    MyPath1=!

 Then, the result of applying this profile is: